sharpclone/nginx-config-ssl-creator/README.md

 # nginx-config-ssl-creator
 This can be one of the most useful scripts out there for those who manage tons of nginx sites/proxies.
+Deploy Sites with nginx in less than 1 minute!

 **What it does?**
 1. Takes a template as input.
 A template has variables such as @domain, @web_host, @allow_table.
 The script then asks for the value of each of these variables and automatically compiles a config and deploys it.